 Mother, boyfriend indicted in 2-year-old Nevaeh Allen's murder

-BATON ROUGE - A couple accused of beating a toddler to death and then faking the girl's disappearance was formally charged with the her murder on Thursday.
+BATON ROUGE - A couple accused of beating a toddler to death and then faking the girl's disappearance was formally charged with her murder Thursday.

 Court records show a grand jury indicted Phillip Gardner and Lanaya Cardwell, each on a count of second-degree murder, in the death of 2-year-old Nevaeh Allen.
 Gardner also faces a charge for obstruction of justice.